Form of Government: Constitutional monarchy

 Social and welfare

-The Japanese school system is based on nine years of compulsory school attendance, from 6 to 15 years of age, divided into six years of elementary school (Shogakko) and three years of middle school (Chugakko); secondary education includes three types of courses: full-time (for three years), part-time and correspondence (four years).
+& research.
+The Japanese school system is based on nine years of compulsory school attendance, from 6 to 15 years of age, divided into six years of elementary school (Shōgakkō) and three years of middle school (Chūgakkō); secondary education (Kōtōgakkō) lasts three years.

 Social security and health.